 Job Family: Faculty - Academic - Not OT Eligible

-The Washington State University (WSU) Department of Veterinary Microbiology and Pathology (VMP) and the Washington Animal Disease Diagnostic Laboratory (WADDL)in the College of Veterinary Medicine (CVM) is inviting applicants to fulfill a faculty position opening in Veterinary Anatomic Pathology.
-This is a full-time career track (clinical track) position, and the successful applicant will join a dedicated team focused on clinical service, clinical teaching, and scholarship.
+The Washington State University (WSU) Department of Veterinary Clinical Sciences (VCS) in the College of Veterinary Medicine (CVM), Pullman, WA seeks to fill a full-time continuous career track (clinical track) or tenure track faculty position in comparative theriogenology.
+The successful applicant will join a dedicated team focused on clinical teaching, clinical service and scholarship.

 Summary of Duties: